 Now we get to actually install Wine!
 We'll let Homebrew do all the work, all you have to do is tell it what you want with this command:

-brew install wine
+brew cask install wine-stable

 To install a Windows program, first download the installer file:

 it should end with .exe.
 Remember the location you put it, and open up

 the Terminal again.